Imagine a world where the Prophet ﷺ walks among us — guiding us in this digital age.

 3. He’d Prioritize the Planet

-Did you know the Prophet ﷺ said not to waste even a drop of water — even by a flowing river?
+The Prophet ﷺ taught us not to waste even a drop of water, even beside a flowing river.

 4. He’d Uplift Women With Honor

-Long before women’s rights became a global conversation, the Prophet ﷺ championed dignity, fairness, and respect for women.
+Long before global debates on women’s rights, the Prophet ﷺ raised the standard: dignity, fairness, respect.

 - Women are heard and respected